"Human Diversity is a Resource, not a Handicap"

-With a deep interest in systemic and organisational patterns, dependencies and reciprocal effects I became a certified systemic coach and consultant CTAS, beside my work in project management in the legal/financial field, where I'm mainly responsible for change management, strategy and systems implementations as well as process optimizations.
+With a deep interest in systemic and organisational patterns, dependencies and reciprocal effects I became a certified systemic coach and consultant CTAS, beside my work as a project manager in the legal/financial field.

-Beside work and after my first longer time abroad, numerous travels to all part of the world have followed, especially to many countries in South East Asia and with this, travelling and foreign cultures have become an indispensable part of my life.
+Beside work and after my first longer time abroad, numerous travels around the world have followed, especially to many countries in South East Asia and with this, travelling and foreign cultures have become an indispensable part of my life.
 I also call it my best teacher in life.